 Once this is mastered (or perhaps at the same time) do additional segmentation of current contributors based on level of support and engagement and create additional messaging and communications (both in content and form) that match appropriately.

 And don't just make this a staff responsibility.
 While we often draw board members into making the ask, we less frequently involve them in "making the thanks."
 One of the most fulfilling 15 minutes I've had as a nonprofit board member was when we took time at a board meeting to each do a handwritten thank you note to a donor who had been especially supportive of our current efforts.

-So the strategic question if you want 2015 to be a year of greater friend-raising and fundraising is this: how might we make our appeals more appealing and what systems and processes must we create to do so with a consistent level of quality and timeliness?
+So the strategic question if you want next year to be one of greater friend-raising and fundraising is this: how might we make our appeals more appealing and what systems and processes must we create to do so with a consistent level of quality and timeliness?

 Now go get to work.
 Those 360 days will go by quickly.

 P.S.
 Some of you might be asking yourself if this is really such a big deal: don't donors support the cause/organization and not their communication practices?
 Absolutely, and if you weren't competing for time, interest, attention, and money any list management or communication issues might be more easily overlooked.
 But you're not.
 You're one of many.
 And more importantly, segmenting lists and messages suggests a level of operational intention and attention that may inspire donor confidence.